 Backcountry camping is allowed here and you do not require a permit to camp here overnight.
 The usual rules apply here and you should try to minimize your impact on the environment and make sure you pack out everything you pack in.
 There are also no facilities such as toilets or filtered drinking water so come prepared.

 This is one of our favourite camping spots in BC.
 Setting up camp right on the edge of the lake is incredible and while we didn’t have it all to ourselves, it was still a beautiful and peaceful trip.
+Read our guide on the best backcountry tents that will help you to camp at spots just like this.

 Check out these great places to stay in Whistler